 # How-to guides - Static Webhook Trigger

 A static webhook trigger is one that requires manual registration.
-This usually involves a user creating a webhook in the application user interface with a pre-defined webhook URL.
-It defers from a dynamic webhook because it requires a fixed webhook URL for use in the manual registration process, instead of having it be done in the background (programmatic subscription through the API when a user starts a recipe).
+This usually involves a user creating a webhook subscription in the application's UI with a provided webhook URL.

 WARNING